stefanfluck/palmpy/README.md

 Processing scripts for the PALM model system
 -------------

-This is a github repo for PALM scripts that should facilitate the usage of [PALM](https://palm.muk.uni-hannover.de/trac).
-This repository contains various elements, that deal with certain aspects of handling data for PALM, especially with geodata products by swisstopo in mind (_swissALTI3D, swissTLM3D_).
+This is a collection of scripts and a python package that should facilitate the usage of [PALM](https://palm.muk.uni-hannover.de/trac).
+This repository contains various elements, that deal with certain aspects of handling data for PALM.
 These elements can be grouped in actions regarding

   - input data processing
-      - swissALTI3D & swissTLM3D -> <id>_static files
+      - vector and raster geodata to static files, with some simplifications
-      - COSMO data preprocessor for INIFOR compatibility
+      - COSMO-1 data reformatter (from meteoswiss) for INIFOR compatibility (written for COSMO-DE)
   - runtime analysis
       - plotting of _tmp/id.#/RUN_CONTROL_ data (available soon)
-  - postprocessing of output data
-      - output (available soon)

-with a clear focus on the first, as it is clearly the most labor-intensive and tedious step of them all.
-This repo also contains the conda environment needed for all those functions.
+This repository also contains the conda environment needed for all those functions.

 Depending on your system, choose the appropriate <env>.yml file.
 Try to use the one with package version info first
 ```